Netec-Mx/mslearn-azure-ml/Instructions/02a-Explore-Azure-Machine-Learning.md

 > **Note**: When you create an Azure Machine Learning workspace, you can use some advanced options to restrict access through a *private endpoint* and specify custom keys for data encryption.
 We won't use these options in this exercise - but you should be aware of them!

-## Task2: Explore the Azure Machine Learning studio
+## Task 2 : Explore the Azure Machine Learning studio

 *Azure Machine Learning studio* is a web-based portal through which you can access the Azure Machine Learning workspace.
 You can use the Azure Machine Learning studio to manage all assets and resources within your workspace.